SmartyzeDetect/apiserver-doc/deploy/README.md

   **Note that when you change the transport, you also need to adapt the client code that connects to the API server to use the appropriate transport based on the value used here.**

+- Environment variable: SD_API_LICENSE_KEY

+  Values:
+    - <license-key> : License key to use for initializing API server.
+This can be used to remove explicit initApi calls for license activation and is mandatory for using the HTTP transport (introduced in version 2.0.0)

 - Environment variable: SD_API_TRANSPORT

   Values:
     - 1 : TCP socket transport
     - 2 : Unix socket transport (Default)
+    - 4 : HTTP transport - exposes REST API instead of thrift RPC (introduced in version 2.0.0)

 - Environment variable: SD_API_TCP_PORT